I’m always looking for scenic, traffic-free bike trails near my Fort Lauderdale home, and this one is good if you like a challenge.

 There are other options for levee trails in the region: There’s a trailhead where Atlantic Avenue meets the Everglades and you can ride north or south (which is along the Sawgrass) or head straight west for 10 miles toward US 27.
-Here’s our report on the pros and cons of that bike route heading. west.

-May favorite Everglades levee ride is in northern Palm Beach County, the Bluegill Trail between PGA Boulevard and Riverbend Park in Jupiter.
+My favorite Everglades levee ride is in northern Palm Beach County, the Bluegill Trail between PGA Boulevard and Riverbend Park in Jupiter.
 This report starts with details of that trail.

 Resources for biking the Everglades levee trail from Markham Park

 We could find little good information on this trail online, and when we went to the administrative offices at Markham Park, we were told the trails were paved.
 Nope.
+Wish they were.